 Why is a surety bond required for Florida notaries?

 A $7,500 surety bond is required to protect both the notary and the public.
-It serves as legal and financial assurance that the notary will perform their responsibilities ethically and in compliance with state laws.
+It serves as a legal and financial assurance that the notary will perform their responsibilities ethically and in compliance with state laws.
 This helps maintain public trust in notarial services and addresses potential financial risks associated with notarial acts.

 How long is a notary commission valid in Florida?